 Alcalá, Ortega and their research team investigated the impact by accessing data from the National Health Interview Survey from the years 2011 through 2015, a period that started with the implementation of some of the ACA’s provisions.
 Although they found that all groups (including non-Latino whites) experienced increases in the percentage of those insured, utilization and access to health care fluctuated from group to group.

 “While there were positive increases in most Latino heritage groups right after the ACA implementation, we observed some negatives in more recent years, such as some groups displaying increases in forgoing or delaying medical care,” explained Alcalá, who served as the first author on the study, which was published in the Journal of American Board of Family Medicine.

-Progress was not universal across the categories the study looked into rates of those insured, delay in seeking necessary care, forgoing necessary care, emergency department use and physician visits.
+Progress was not universal across the categories the study looked into: Rates of those insured, delay in seeking necessary care, forgoing necessary care, emergency department use and physician visits.
 Some Latino heritage groups displayed important gains in some categories but lagged behind others in other categories.

 For example, between 2011 and 2015, Alcalá and Ortega’s team found that Puerto Ricans and Mexicans displayed a sizable decrease in delay of seeking necessary medical care (around half for each).
-Meanwhile, Cubans and Central Americans both continued to display a high rate of delaying necessary care (22 percent more likely and 10 percent more likely than non-Latino whites, respectively), with fluctuations down and up occurring.
+Meanwhile, Cubans and Central Americans both continued to display a high rate of delaying necessary care (22 percent more likely and 10 percent more likely than non-Latino whites, respectively), with fluctuations occurring.